Pump: Eductor-jet pump

 This uses a jet, often of steam, to create a low pressure.
-This low pressure sucks in fluid and propels it into a higher pressure region.
+This low pressure sucks in fluid and propels it into a higher-pressure region.

 Gravity pumps

 Gravity pumps include the syphon and Heron's fountain.
-The hydraulic ram is also sometimes called a gravity pump; in a gravity pump the water is lifted by gravitational force and so called gravity pump.
+The hydraulic ram is also sometimes called a gravity pump.
+In a gravity pump the fluid is lifted by gravitational force.

-Steam pumps
+Steam pump

 Steam pumps have been for a long time mainly of historical interest.
 They include any type of pump powered by a steam engine and also pistonless pumps such as Thomas Savery's or the Pulsometer steam pump.

-Recently there has been a resurgence of interest in low power solar steam pumps for use in smallholder irrigation in developing countries.
+Recently there has been a resurgence of interest in low-power solar steam pumps for use in smallholder irrigation in developing countries.
 Previously small steam engines have not been viable because of escalating inefficiencies as vapour engines decrease in size.
 However the use of modern engineering materials coupled with alternative engine configurations has meant that these types of system are now a cost-effective opportunity.